 - 1 cup sour cream

-In medium heat, cook the ground beef and Italian sausage until nicely browned.
+- In medium heat, cook the ground beef and Italian sausage until lightly browned.
 Add the onion and cook until softened.
 I don’t add any more oil because the meat would presumably have a little fat in them but feel free to use a little oil, if needed.

-Stir in the salt, brown sugar, garlic powder, dried thyme or Italian seasoning, spaghetti and tomato sauces.
-Simmer on low for about 10 minutes.
+- Stir in the salt, brown sugar, garlic powder, dried thyme or Italian seasoning, spaghetti and tomato sauces.
+Simmer on low for about 5-10 minutes.
+This is to develop more flavor in the sauce.
 Taste and adjust the seasoning to your taste.